Retribution Paladin DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 - The Ringing Clarity Conduit rolls three separate chances for up to three extra hits on your current target, the procs are pooled and then released one after another in roughly 0.3-second intervals.

-- If your use the Divine Resonance Legendary Power, the extra Judgments that will be thrown every couple of seconds on your current target will only deal unbuffed damage.
+- While using the Divine Resonance Legendary Power, the extra Judgments that will be thrown every couple of seconds on your current target will only deal unbuffed damage.
 They do apply the Judgement debuff and generate Holy Power however, so be aware of those implications by making sure you are not overcapping Holy Power and consume existing Judgement debuffs on your current target before the extra Judgements will trigger.

 - Blessing of Summer deals Holy damage, but does not gain increased Holy damage from Mastery: Hand of Light.